-Medical Assisting graduates of Belmont College have a Certification Exam pass rate from the 2016 Cohort of 88.89%, with an overall 5-yr. pass rate of 97.09%
+Medical Assisting graduates of Belmont College have a Certification Exam pass rate from the 2017 Cohort of 100%.

 Required coursework includes 160-hours of supervised practical experience in various local health facilities.
 Trained medical assistants will be able to choose from a variety of opportunities such as physician offices, medical clinics, health departments, nursing homes, dentist offices, medical insurance companies, and hospitals.

 Graduates of the Medical Assisting program can pursue a position in:

 This program is accredited by the Commission on Accreditation of Allied Health Education Programs.
 Graduates are eligible to take the certification examination to become a Certified Medical Assistant.